-We're coming down the home stretch to Christmas, and looking forward to Christmas Eve, that most special of nights.
+Tomorrow is Christmas Eve, that most special of nights.
 Ponder a while, savour the delicious difference between the thunderous way we expected, and expect, the Messiah and the soft, tender, loving, self-giving way that it happened.
 Listen for the tiny pitter-patter, not of tiny reindeer feet, but of the baby steps that signaled the very presence of Emmanuel, God-with-us.
+Savour the love of our Father that enfolds and wraps us like a baby's blanket, keeping us safe.